The Learning Haus

 Both pods together · imaginative free play

-A bright, open space where parents can drop off, settle in with coffee, work quietly, or visit with other Haus families.
-Younger siblings have a gentle play area of their own.
-Drop-off and pickup happen here — calm, unhurried, and personal.
+A bright, defined space where parents can settle in with coffee, work quietly or interact with other parents — calm, unhurried, and personal.

-UPSTAIRS · FOR THE CHILDRENFour rooms, designed for how children learn.
+FOR THE CHILDRENRooms designed for how children learn.

-The second floor holds the heart of the program — purpose-built rooms for focused work, imaginative play, quiet reading, and group gathering.
-Each space is intentionally designed around the daily rhythm.
+The children's program area holds the heart of The Learning Haus — purpose-built spaces for focused work, imaginative play, quiet reading, and group gathering.
+Each area is intentionally designed around the daily rhythm

 The pretend play area